CBergerEPFL/ecg_evaluation/README.md

 The trained model prediction on the dataset will be stored in separate pickle files (in another folder called "proba_methods").
 The name of your model will be indicated on the file.

 The trained model perfomance on the dataset will be stored into separate CSV files (stored in a folder called "evaluation_metrics").
 The name of your model will be indicated on the file.

+## Visualization :

+To visualize all of your results, please run the following notebook : **aggregate_results.ipynb**

+All performance results ,for both indexes and models, will be printed as a table.
+ROC and PR curve can also be printed with this notebook

 ## References